Alabama swamped, 4 killed in floods from slow-moving front

 Associated Press

 PELHAM, Ala.
-(AP) — Terrified drivers climbed out of swamped cars and muddy floodwater flowed through neighborhoods after a stalled weather front drenched Alabama for hours, leaving entire communities under water Thursday and killing at least two people with still more drenching storms to come.
+(AP) — Terrified drivers climbed out of swamped cars and muddy floodwater flowed through neighborhoods after a stalled weather front drenched Alabama for hours, leaving entire communities under water Thursday and killing at least four people.

 Dozens of people had to be rescued Wednesday night in central Alabama, where the National Weather Service said as much as 13 inches (33 centimeters) of rain fell, and a south Alabama town temporarily lost its main grocery store when a creek came through the doors of the Piggly Wiggly.
 Near the coast, heavy rains caused sewage to bubble out of underground pipes.

-Metro Birmingham remained under a flash flood watch, and meteorologists predicted another wet day for most of Alabama and parts of Florida, Georgia and Tennessee.
-As much as 5 more inches (13 centimeters) of rain was possible through Thursday evening, the weather service said.
+Metro Birmingham remained under a flash flood watch much of the day until storms moved into Georgia.
+Another 3 inches (7.6 centimeters) of rain could fall there and in western South Carolina by nightfall, the weather service said, and the Florida Panhandle could get doused.

-Marshall County Coroner Cody Nugent said a 4-year-old girl and and an 18-year-old woman died in separate incidents when floods carried away vehicles in northeast Alabama.
-Crews searched for two more people missing after a vehicle was swept away by high water in the Birmingham suburb of Hoover.
+“Normally it’s just a trickle.
+It was raging,” she said.
+Evans identified the victims as Hoover residents Latin Marie Hill and Myles Jared Butler.

-The rain caused havoc in places across north Alabama, submerging cars in metro Birmingham and parts of the Tennessee Valley.
+The deluge produced wild scenes on social media: floodwaters flowing between Christmas trees inside a Lowe’s store in Hoover, refrigerator bins full of brown water in a home and dozens of cars with their headlights submerged.
 Rescue crews helped motorists escape as low visibility and standing water made travel life-threatening in some areas.

-Some of the worst flooding happened in Pelham, outside Birmingham, where 82 people were rescued from homes and more than 15 were pulled from vehicles after up to 13 inches of rain sent creeks and streams overflowing their banks, the Pelham Fire Department said early Thursday.
-More than 100 rescuers were involved in the effort, as were 16 boats, the statement said.
+Some of the worst flooding happened in Pelham, outside Birmingham, where 82 people were rescued from homes and more than 15 were pulled from vehicles after creeks and streams overflowed, the Pelham Fire Department said early Thursday.
+More than 100 rescuers with 16 boats were involved, the statement said.

 “Water was coming in the car so fast I had to bail out the window,” said Jill Caskey, who watched Thursday morning as a tow truck hauled away her sport utility vehicle from a low-lying parking lot in Pelham.
-The car stalled as she was trying to navigate floodwaters during the deluge Wednesday night.
+The car stalled as she tried to navigate floodwaters during the deluge.

 Caskey has heard the weather safety mantra of “turn around, don’t drown,” but said “it really happened so fast I didn’t have time to think about it.”